Grizzle

 PostHog analytics proxy

-Ad blockers kill analytics.
 Every channel site gets a ph.<domain> subdomain.
-The Worker proxies requests to PostHog's EU servers — static assets to CDN, API calls to ingestion endpoint.
-Browser sees first-party subdomain.
+The Worker proxies requests to PostHog EU endpoints so analytics stays first-party in the browser.

 Uptime monitoring with alerting

-Cron trigger every 5 minutes.
-Checks all targets: HTTP status, response body validity, latency (flags anomalies above 3.5s), form verification.
-State transitions trigger Discord alerts and Golem webhooks.
+A cron trigger runs every 5 minutes and checks target status, body validity, latency, and forms.
+State changes trigger Discord alerts and Golem webhooks.

 Job heartbeat supervision